"Hi, hi! The more important it is to others, the more it's worth to steal. It's great watching dithered faces!"

 - Jean Armstrong in Phoenix Wright: Ace Attorney: Trials and Tribulations.

 - Shir Gold from Phantasy Star II has a random chance of stealing from every armory, armor shop, or item shop you enter with her in the party.
+The downside of this is that she'll also hightail back to your base, even if you're currently in the entirely different planet.

 - Garrett of Thief usually gives "the rent is due" as an excuse for his thieving, or has some other objective he needs to accomplish.
 However, it is clear from his actions and dialogue that he really enjoys theft and is, at least partially, Doing It for the Art.
 For example, when a museum in Deadly Shadows boasts that its security is impenetrable, Garrett takes it as a personal challenge.